ondrovic/ollama-git-commit/README.md

 - ⚡ **Auto-Commit with SSH Agent Support**: Auto-commit works seamlessly with 1Password SSH agent and other SSH agents, as long as the agent is running and the environment is inherited.
 If you use 1Password, ensure the 1Password CLI is running and SSH_AUTH_SOCK is set.
 - 🔄 **Smart Auto-Staging**: The `--auto-stage` flag runs the full staging script (`bun run stage`) which formats, lints, tests, builds type declarations, and stages files, then generates an AI commit message.
 If the staging script is not available, it falls back to simple `git add -A`.
 No commit is made - user must copy and run the git commit command manually.
 - 🤖 **Intelligent Auto-Commit**: The `--auto-commit` flag runs the full staging script, generates a commit message, and if approved, automatically commits and pushes to the remote repository.
 If the staging script is not available, it falls back to simple `git add -A`.
 Staging is only done once, before message generation.
+- 🏠 **Repository Compatibility**: Works seamlessly with any repository, automatically adapting to available scripts and workflows.
+The tool detects whether it's running in the ollama-git-commit repository or external repositories and adjusts its behavior accordingly.
+Scripts are only executed if they exist in the target repository's package.json.

 ## 🚀 Installation